-In the Master’s program Law and Economics, you will focus on the economic and legal aspects of market regulation (in banking, energy, telecom, transport, health care, etc.), private equity, hedge funds, competition and competition policy, corporate governance, and mergers.
+In the Master’s programme in Law and Economics, you will focus on the economic and legal aspects of market regulation (in banking, energy, telecom, transport, health care, etc.), private equity, hedge funds, competition and competition policy, corporate governance, and mergers.
 You will learn from an interdisciplinary team of legal experts and economists who enhance the challenging course content with both theory and real-world knowledge.
-The interdependence of economics and law is the prime focus of the program.
-As a graduate of this program, you will be uniquely prepared to bridge what is a common gap between these disciplines.
+The interdependence of economics and law is the prime focus of the programme.
+As a graduate of this programme, you will be uniquely prepared to bridge what is a common gap between these disciplines.
 You combine the joint goal of this programme with one of the two distinctive tracks of Law and Economics.
 Find out more about the following tracks:

 Growing Demand For Multidisciplinary Experts

-- the demise and subsequent bailouts of international banks by governments attempting to prevent financial system collapse; and
+The demise and subsequent bailouts of international banks by governments attempting to prevent financial system collapse.

 Real Interaction Between Two Disciplines

-Focused On Both The Legal And Economics Perspectives
+Focused On Both The Legal And Economic Perspectives

-- apply legal and economic knowledge, theories and models for the testing or the development of policies of firms, organizations, or governmental bodies; and
+Apply legal and economic knowledge, theories and models for the testing or the development of policies of firms, organisations, or governmental bodies.

-- be able to professionally collaborate with others in interdisciplinary teams while evaluating one’s own performances, and contribute to combining and generating new knowledge within the team.
+Able to professionally collaborate with others in interdisciplinary teams while evaluating your own performances, and contribute to combining and generating new knowledge within the team.